a4my/my-cheatsheets/javascript-oop.md

 All objects in JS are linked to a prototype object.

-The prototype contains methods (behavior) that are accssible to all objects linked to that prototype.
+The prototype contains methods (behavior) that are accessible to all objects linked to that prototype.
 Behavior is delegated to the linked prototype object.

 ## How to implement prototypes?

 ### Constructor functions

-• Technique to creae objects from a function
+•Technique to create objects from a function

 • This is how built-in objects like arrays, maps or sets are actually implemented

 ### ES6 Classes

 • Modern alternative to constructor function syntax

 • 'Syntactic sugar': behind the scenes, ES6 classes work exactly like constructor functions

 • ES6 classes do not behave like classes in classical OOP

 ### Object.create()